TANISHA-singh-7/restaurant/README.md

-# Restaurant Website Template (Anita's Kitchen)
+# Restaurant Website Template

-#### A landing page template for a restaurant, Anita's Kitchen.
-It employs the use of HTML, CSS and Javascript to build it.
-14-08-2017
+#### A landing page template for a restaurant, with the use of HTML, CSS and Javascript to build it.

-#### By **Mary Ng'ang'a**

 ## Description
-The website, a landing page for Anita's Kitchen's is divided into the following sections:
+The website, is divided into the following sections:

 * A header section with the logo, slogan and a modal.
 * A meal type section.